greekgodares/Option-Pricing-Black-Scholes-Monte-Carlo/README.md

 - $\sigma$ = volatility
 - $W_t$ = Wiener process

-The first term represents the deterministic component of the stock return, while the second term represents the random component.
+This stochastic differential equation describes the continuous evolution of the stock price with both a deterministic and a random component.

 ---

-## 1.2 Derivation of the Black-Scholes PDE
+### 2.2 From SDE to PDE

-Let $V(S,t)$ denote the value of an option.
+Let $V(S,t)$ denote the value of the option.

 Applying **Itô's Lemma** gives: